deadlydog/deadlydog.github.io/_posts/2012-09-14-sql-server-script-commands-to-check-if-object-exists-and-drop-it.md

   - SQL
   - SQL Server
 ---
-Over the past couple years I’ve been keeping track of common SQL Server script commands that I use so I don’t have to constantly Google them.&#160; Most of them are how to check if a SQL Server object exists before dropping it.&#160; I thought others might find these useful to have them all in one place, so here you go:
+Over the past couple years I’ve been keeping track of common SQL Server script commands that I use so I don’t have to constantly Google them.
+Most of them are how to check if a SQL Server object exists before dropping it.
+I thought others might find these useful to have them all in one place, so here you go:

 <div id="scid:C89E2BDB-ADD3-4f7a-9810-1B7EACF446C1:8a021f85-751a-472b-8bac-979cc265f448" class="wlWriterEditableSmartContent" style="float: none; padding-bottom: 0px; padding-top: 0px; padding-left: 0px; margin: 0px; display: inline; padding-right: 0px">
   <pre style=white-space:normal>